dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Alternative Preserving Max Munch

-There is a [proposal](https://github.com/dlang/DIPs/pull/233) to deprecate and remove the currently existing exception regarding floating-point number literals, so that parsing is truly max munch.
+There is a [proposal][deprecate-trailing-dot] to deprecate and remove the currently existing exception regarding floating-point number literals, so that parsing is truly max munch.
 In this spirit, adding a different exception to max munch might seem undesireable.